 You can also often access online learning platforms like Lynda.com, and newspapers like the New York Times.

 Your library is here to help with your pandemic reading, watching and learning needs—most Canadian libraries have produced guides to their free digital resources, from Calgary to Toronto to London, Ontario to Newfoundland & Labrador public libraries.

 And remember, while writers do make money when you check their book out of the library, it’s not as much as if you bought their book outright.
-So, if you can afford it and love printed books, also consider buying from your local independent bookstore—most of them are offering delivery right now.
+So, if you can afford it and love printed books, also consider buying from your local independent bookstore—most of them also offer delivery.